An Asylum Research MFP-3Dtm

 equipped with an automatic temperature control to minimize thermal

-is a Nanotec Electrˇnica Cervantes.
+A Nanotec Electrˇnica Cervantes AFM.
 Because of its very compact design

 is offers atomic resolution and scan withs speeds of up to 1 frame per

 second.
-We use this instrument to obtain the highest resolution scans
+We have used this instrument to obtain the highest resolution scans

 of single proteins and to study dynamic samples.Vertical optical trap

 around an upright optical fluorescence microscope.
-The traps uses a 300
+The traps employs a 300

 mW 980 nm trapping laser and can exert forces of up to 100 pN.
 The